-Neither the roomiest nor the cheapest, the 2013 Mercedes GLK350 is nonetheless a sophisticated and impressively built compact SUV that should satisfy discerning luxury buyers.
+Neither the roomiest nor the cheapest, the 2013 Mercedes GLK is nonetheless a sophisticated and impressively built compact SUV that should satisfy discerning luxury buyers.

 Since its introduction three years ago, the Mercedes-Benz GLK350 has been one of our favorite compact luxury crossovers.
 It brings much of the Mercedes promise -- rock-solid construction, a sophisticated ride and ample safety features -- to this growing vehicle segment.
 Now adding to its appeal, the 2013 Mercedes-Benz GLK arrives with thorough updates outside, inside and under the hood.

-Turning the electronic key in the ignition (still no push-button start here) brings to life a new V6 engine.
+Turning the electronic key in the ignition (still no push-button start here) brings to life a heavily revised V6 engine.
 It still displaces 3.5 liters, but direct fuel injection and other improvements push output to 302 horsepower and 273 pound-feet of torque.
 The difference is noticeable, and the V6-equipped GLK350 is now one of the quickest compact luxury crossover SUVs out there.
 The Audi Q5 and BMW X3 can be equally swift, but there's no denying the new power from the GLK's revised V6 is a major upgrade.

 The GLK also benefits from high-tech features first found on pricier Benzes.
 Adaptive cruise control automatically slows the GLK to match the speed of minivans clogging the lane ahead.
 A gentle buzz in the steering wheel from a lane-departure warning system lets you know if you veer too close to the line, while Benz's Attention Assist stands by in case you fall asleep or simply stop paying attention.
 There's also now an automatic parallel parking system.

-The 2013 Mercedes-Benz GLK-Class consists of the GLK350 and the diesel-powered GLK250 Bluetec that arrives later in the year.
-Models with the added name "4Matic" include all-wheel drive.
+The 2013 Mercedes-Benz GLK-Class lineup consists of the GLK350 and the diesel-powered GLK250 Bluetec.

 The Premium 1 package adds a power liftgate, auto-dimming mirrors, a panoramic sunroof, four-way driver lumbar adjustment, driver memory functions, a power-adjustable steering wheel, a 115-volt power outlet, satellite radio and an iPod/USB audio interface.
 The Full Leather Seating package adds leather upholstery, front passenger memory functions, upgraded head restraints and interior ambient lighting.
 The Lighting package adds adaptive bi-xenon headlights with automatic high beams and washers.